 The Voices for Reconciliation 2026 song is the classic land rights anthem Beds Are Burning by Midnight Oil.

-Reconciliation Australia is calling on choirs across the country to come together in song to contribute to National Reconciliation Week 2026.
+Choirs across the country have come together in song to contribute to National Reconciliation Week 2026.

 The theme for NRW 2026 is All In, a call for all Australians to commit wholeheartedly to reconciliation every single day.